tornord/nelder-mead-simplex/README.md

-This is a javascript porting of https://github.com/stenotican/nelder-mead-simplex
+This is a typescript porting of https://github.com/stenotican/nelder-mead-simplex